spencertipping/ni/README.md

     ,sgC            Group rows with the same A, B, and C columns, then calculate the sum of D-values for each group (output is A, B, C, sum(D))

+    ,qgB4           Calculate quantiles for C values within each (A,B) group;
+                    "4" means you'll have min, 25%, 50%, 75%, max -- i.e.
+                    quartiles with bounds

     ,z              Dictionary-compress each distinct cell value to an integer ,Z              Count changes in the cell value